hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

-**Content discovery (search/filters)**:
+**Content discovery**:
-We start by defining the slice of content we care about—whether from media articles, TV news transcripts, radio programs, forums, Reddit, or other sources—in a way that is both broad enough to catch variation and precise enough to be actionable.
-For media analysis, using Media Cloud collections lets us anchor each run in a country and time window, and then layer topical filters (for instance, city names or issue cues) to focus coverage.
-Similar approaches work for other platforms: TV news and radio transcripts, forum posts, Reddit threads, or other text corpora can be collected through their respective APIs or scraping tools.
-The intent is to bias toward recall at this stage: we would rather include a few borderline documents and filter them downstream than miss legitimate phrasing that differs from our initial keywords.
-Every run is captured in a small YAML file so the choices are explicit and replicable.
+We start by defining the slice of content we care about, whether from media articles, TV news transcripts, radio programs, forums, social media, parlimentary debates, or even court decisions.

 **Scrape and extract**:
-To reason about narratives we need full passages, not just headlines or snippets.
-We fetch pages and extract the main text, then remove boilerplate and navigation tails that otherwise drown the signal (things like widgets, "follow us" blocks, or stock tickers).
-The trimming rules live in config so we can adapt them by outlet or country.
-This step trades a little engineering effort for cleaner inputs and more stable downstream classification.
+We fetch pages and extract the main text, then remove boilerplate and navigation tails that otherwise drown the signal

 **Chunking**:
 We split documents into smaller chunks (~200 words) using spaCy language models.
 This linguistic approach respects sentence boundaries, paragraph structure, and discourse connectors (words like "however" or "therefore" that should stay attached to their preceding sentences).
-We use language-specific spaCy models (e.g., `en_core_web_sm` for English, `id_core_news_sm` for Bahasa Indonesia) to ensure proper sentence segmentation and preserve semantic coherence.
+We use language-specific spaCy models to ensure proper sentence segmentation and preserve semantic coherence.

-Chunking and annotating at this granularity is essential because long documents often contain multiple frames, and classifying at the document level would bury weaker or less prominent frames.
 By working with smaller units, we can detect when a single article discusses both vehicle emissions and industrial pollution, even if one frame dominates the overall document.

-**Frame induction (LLM)**:
+**Frame induction**:
 We ask an LLM to propose a compact set of categories tailored to the question and context (e.g., causes of air pollution in Delhi) by feeding it a random sample of passages (200 passages in the examples above) in several consecutive batches, followed by a consolidation call.
 User can inject guidance to guide the LLM e.g. to include or exclude certain frames.
 After a manual and shallow comparison of various models performances through visual inspection of framing results, I selected OpenAI GPT‑4.1 for this step.
 The resulting schema (names, short definitions, examples, keywords) is passed along to the annotation step.

-**Sample annotations (LLM)**:
+**Sample annotations**:
 We then use another LLM as a probabilistic annotator on a sample of passages (typically 2,000 passages in the examples above).
 Each passage gets a distribution over frames (not just a single label) plus a brief rationale.
 We typically use a smaller GPT‑4 variant (e.g., `gpt-4.1-mini`) for this step to balance cost and quality, since we need to label thousands of examples.
 This does two things: it reveals ambiguous cases that keyword-based approaches would mis-label, and it gives us enough labeled data to train a supervised model.

-**Supervised classifier (transformers)**:
+**Supervised classifier**:
-We then fine‑tune a multi‑label transformer classifier on those LLM‑labeled passages using Hugging Face transformers.
-We start with a pre-trained language model and adapt it to our frame classification task: the encoder layers learn to recognize frame-relevant patterns, while a new classification head outputs probability scores for each frame using sigmoid activation.
-This gives us cheap, fast inference over tens of thousands of chunks while freezing the labeling policy defined by the schema.
+We then fine‑tune a multi‑label transformer classifier on those annotated passages using BERT-based models.
+We start with a pre-trained language model and adapt it to our frame classification task: the encoder layers learn to recognize frame-relevant patterns, while a new classification head outputs probability scores for each frame.
+In this first design, precision and recall typically stand above 0.85 and 0.75 respectively.
+Visual validation confirmed that the classifier correctly identifies frames in most cases.

 **Classify the corpus**:
-We classify content at the chunk level (typically sentences or short spans) to avoid burying weaker frames in long documents.
-Light keyword gating and regex excludes from earlier steps help keep us on topic without reintroducing brittle rules.
-Results are cached per document to support iterative runs and easy re‑aggregation.
+The model can then produce fast inference over tens of thousands of chunks.

 **Aggregate and report**:
 Finally, we aggregate chunk‑level predictions to document‑level profiles and summaries over time.
-A length‑weighted aggregator estimates how much attention each frame receives within a document (article, post, thread, etc.); an occurrence view answers a different question—what share of documents mention a frame at all.
+A length‑weighted aggregator estimates how much attention each frame receives within a document.

 <div class="text-box">
   <h3>Why not simply use keywords?</h3>